lwanger/cooked_input/docs/tutorial.rst

     This tutorial is is still a work in progress... stayed tuned for discussions of:

-    * custom cleaners, convertors, and validators -- SimpleValidator for easy.
-Other examples (JSON Convertor)?
-    * GetInput class - under the covers - use when doing the same input call repeatedly.
-    * get_list convenience function
     * menus and tables
     * show_table and get_table_input
     * commands